StaPH-B/docker-builds/README.md

   'roary -p 8 -e -n -v -f /data/roary-output/ /data/${variable1}.gff /data/${variable2}.gff'
 ```
 #### NOTE: Passing variables to docker container not necessary if you don't call `/bin/bash -c`
-For example, if you are running the following command which contains a variable and does NOT call the `/bin/bash` shell, there is no need to pass a variable in with `-e` or `--env`.
+For example, if you are running the following command which contains a variable and does NOT call the `/bin/bash` shell, there is no need to pass a variable in with `-e <variable>` or `--env <variable>`.
 The following command will recognize the variable, since no new shell is called when run.
 ```
 #!/bin/bash
 # set the variable, no need to export